jacobdbt2100/dbt_Core-with-Git-and-GitHub/README.md

 - `Git:` A version control system that tracks changes in files.
 - `GitHub:` A cloud platform for hosting and collaborating on Git repositories.
+- `Repository:` A project folder tracked by Git.

 ### 4.1 Git Initialize